d9pouces/Moneta/doc/source/configuration.rst

     host =
     port =

-If you need more complex settings, you can override default values (given in `djangofloor.defaults` and `updoc.defaults`) by creating a file named `[prefix]/etc/updoc/settings.py`.
+If you need more complex settings, you can override default values (given in `djangofloor.defaults` and `moneta.defaults`) by creating a file named `[prefix]/etc/moneta/settings.py`.